getsentry/sentry-javascript/docs/integrations/angular.rst

-Angular 2
+Angular
 =========

 On its own, Raven.js will report any uncaught exceptions triggered from your application.
 For advanced usage examples of Raven.js, please read :doc:`Raven.js usage <../usage>`.

-Additionally, Raven.js can be configured to catch any Angular 2-specific exceptions reported through the `angular2/core/ErrorHandler
+Additionally, Raven.js can be configured to catch any Angular-specific exceptions reported through the `@angular/core/ErrorHandler
 <https://angular.io/docs/js/latest/api/core/index/ErrorHandler-class.html>`_ component.